slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Be a good ancestor.
 Do something a future generation will thank you for.
 A simple thing is to plant a tree.' -- Kevin Kelly*
+- Our present (in)actions ‘compounding’ into the future we will get – that’s a great way to think about what lies ahead.
 -->

 > *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.' -- Michaelangelo*